Internal threats to European Paganism

 All the minor things can differ not just from nation to nation, but even from village to village.

-For instance, one region can have a “male” sacred pine tree, while another region may have a “female” spirit pine tree.
-Festival dates may differ a bit.
-And that’s OK.
+For instance, one region can have a “male” sacred pine tree, while another region may have a “female”-spirited pine tree.

 “Re-invention” of monotheism

 Most of this thinking is created in response to ex-Christians who are just used to consuming religious content.
-But the thing about Paganism is… You have to live it.
+They convert to Paganism looking for the same activity.

 Don’t worry about philosophy and theology until you start winning.